PrimeTimeTran/rn-todosList/README.md

 - [ ] If the user's todo list is too long, they can continue scrolling so they can see the input to add a new todo.
 - [ ] User can add a new todo by entering it and submitting.
 - [ ] User will see the input reset when they submit their todo.
+- [ ] User can see what number a todo is.

 ### Learning Objectives ✍️📚📝 ️